 There are, of course, other factors that can cause glaucoma: Genetics (if someone from your family has a history of the condition), migraines, high blood pressure and obesity.

 Next, there are three most common types of Glaucoma:

-- Normal-tension glaucoma appears in patients who have a family history of glaucoma or cardiovascular diseases
+- Normal-tension glaucoma—appears in patients who have a family history of glaucoma or cardiovascular diseases.

 As is the case in all diseases, if it’s diagnosed early, there is hope and it can be slowed down significantly.

-Some symptoms which could occur are:
+Some common glaucoma symptoms are:

-- seeing rainbow-colored circles when looking into the bright lights
+- Seeing rainbow-colored circles when looking into the bright lights;

-- nausea and blindness (in the advanced stage)
+- Nausea and blindness (in the advanced stage).

 There are three types of treatment available today:

-- Pharmaceuticals — eye drops, which can have numerous side effects
+- Pharmaceuticals—eye drops, which can have numerous side effects

-- Laser — only a temporary solution
+- Laser surgery—only a temporary solution

-- Surgery — still not a permanent cure
+- Surgery—still not a permanent cure

-The research on marijuana and glaucoma began back in the 1970s when it was first noticed how cannabis administration decreases eye pressure by 25-30%.
+The research on marijuana and glaucoma began back in the 1970s when it was first noticed how cannabis decreases eye pressure by 25-30%.
 (2)

-They discovered that some marijuana derivatives are very effective in lowering the optic pressure when smoked or ingested orally (Greencamp Fudgebuds, anyone?)
+Their research discovered that some marijuana derivatives are very effective in lowering the optic pressure when smoked or ingested orally (Greencamp Fudgebuds, anyone?)

-How does marijuana lower eye pressure?
+How does cannabis lower eye pressure?